-660-106.G POST-ENACTMENT
+660-112.G POST-ENACTMENT

-(1) Within 30 days after enactment of a zoning ordinance text amendment, a copy of the amendment must be forwarded to the Lehigh Valley Planning Commission.
+- (1) Within 30 days after enactment of a zoning ordinance text amendment, a copy of the amendment must be forwarded to the Lehigh Valley Planning Commission. - (2) If advertisement of the zoning ordinance text amendment is required by other laws or ordinances, a reference to the place where copies of the amendment may be obtained satisfies such requirements.

-660-107 Zoning Map Amendments
+Article 11 Procedures 660-113 Zoning Map Amendments